RageLeague/GriftlandsEveryoneDies/README.md

 ### 1.0.1

-* Add more requirement for files that uses a mutator.
+* Add mod requirement for files that uses a mutator.

 ### 1.0.0